swbowen/Izhikevich-Spiking-Neural-Network/README.md

 # Izhikevich-Spiking-Neural-Network
-contains a python3 version of Izhikevich's spnet
+contains a python3 version of Izhikevich's spnet.m